cldf-datasets/liljegrenhindukush/raw/LX08-ColexificationWoman=Wife.md

 |-----|------|-------------------------------|
 | b.  | χəza | ‘wife’ (PBUp-KinKK:038)       |

-This colexification pattern is present in (at least) 21of the sample languages, i.e. in a little more than a third of them, of which almost all are Indo-Iranian, and spoken in the southern parts of the region.
+This colexification pattern is present in at least a third of the sample languages, of which almost all are Indo-Iranian, and spoken in the southern parts of the region.

 | Feature value | \# of varieties displaying it | %   |
 |---------------|-------------------------------|-----|